Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jun 9
 I was able to both fix the auth.js with the context provider and to restrict access with a single component.
 Next steps are to go page by page creating a basic design and coding the important parts.
 I'm starting with the UserManagement page.

+Jun 10
+There was an issue with the timing of the auth.jsx states when refreshing due to the useEffect and how it works.
+The solution was adding a Loading state that would give time for the useEffect to set the states before attempting to use them.
+I also added a delay so the tranistions look smoother.